Richarizaard/biancos/README.md

 ___________________________________________________________________________________________________________________
 **How to setup env -**

+- Clone this repo
+- Run `yarn install` and `bundle install`
+- Open up a console and run `rails db:create` and `rails db:migrate`
-Open up two consoles and run the following two commands - `bin/vite dev` and `rails s`
+- Open up two consoles and run the following two commands - `bin/vite dev` and `rails s`

-Navigate to `localhost:3000` and play around with the app
+- Navigate to `localhost:3000` and play around with the app

 Live on - https://biancos.herokuapp.com/